Future Students Pharmacy Schools

-A degree and the job is important, and students should leave pharmacy schools with the qualifications necessary to join the Australian Pharmacy Council or other professional bodies worldwide.
+A degree and the job is important, and students should leave pharmacy schools with the qualifications necessary to join the Australian Pharmacy Council.

-At JCU, your pharmacy course makes you eligible to enter an accredited internship program and allows you to register as a pharmacist student with the Australian Pharmacy Council.
-Your tertiary studies are accredited by the Council, and after graduation, you are eligible for professional registration through the Australian Health Practitioner Regulation Agency.
+At JCU, your pharmacy course allows you to register as a pharmacist student with the Australian Pharmacy Council.
+Your tertiary studies are accredited by the Council, and after graduation, you may be eligible for professional registration through the Australian Health Practitioner Regulation Agency.

 With a pharmacy degree, you have many options for your future career.
 While most people think of a degree in pharmacy leading to a job as a pharmacist, there are also other health care sector jobs you can pursue, depending on your interests and gifts.

 As a community pharmacist, you'll be responsible for distributing prescription medications to customers in private or retail pharmacies.
 Every day you'll interact with people face-to-face and give advice on minor illnesses and basic health information consumers need to improve their health care outcomes.